 Updated May 2023

 Have you ever tried glue batik?
 It may seem like a complicated process but is actually quite simple.

 It’s perfect for small projects, like eye pillows, fabric scraps, or flags!

 Here’s how to make your own glue batik flags!

 How to Do Glue Batik with Kids

-And yes, it’s gotta be the blue gel.
-We tried doing this with the clear gel kind once and it didn’t work nearly as well.
+And yes, it’s got to be the blue gel.
+We’ve tried doing this with the clear gel kind and it didn’t work nearly as well.

-3. Paint over the fabric and dried glue designs with acrylic paint.
+Paint over the fabric and dried glue designs with acrylic paint.
 If the paint feels too thick for the fabric, you can water it down a little.

 As you can tell, there are a fair number of steps to decorating fabric this way but it’s all easy.
 And worth it!